You missed it! TIckets no longer available for purchase.

 New York, NY

 With a bachelor’s degree in East Asian Studies & English Literature from Washington University and no prior cooking experience Min joined Chef Floyd Cardoz’s ranks at Tabla Restaurant, working all stations and eventually rising to tournant.
 Two years later, she joined Chef Carmellini at A Voce in Madison Square Park and went on to become a member of the opening team at his beloved Italian taverna, Locanda Verde, as sous chef.
 In 2011 Kong joined Chef Daniel Humm’s team at The NoMad where she served on the culinary team of both the Michelin-starred restaurant and the adjoining 168-room hotel.
 Kong later served as Executive Sous Chef at Carbone.
-She now heads the kitchen at seasonal, vegetable driven Little Park, as Chef de Cuisine.
+Min's most recent position was heading the kitchen at seasonal, vegetable driven Little Park, as Chef de Cuisine.

 New York, NY